Study with us

 The Department of Environmental Sciences strives to provide a learning experience that produces graduates who are creative, innovative and adaptable, who are willing to take on challenges and learn from those experiences.

 We deliver a distinctive learning experience with active learning, field based programs and authentic assessment.

 Students who study environmental sciences at Macquarie use Earth science, climate science, ecology, biology and chemistry to explore key biophysical systems and the impacts of human activity on those systems.
 Our students learn how to regulate and manage human activities to protect the environment for generations to come.

-Our research and teaching is multidisciplinary (including science, law and health) and incorporates a specific focus on environmental contaminants stored and transported in aerosols, dusts, ice, soils, sediments and water.
+Our research and teaching is multidisciplinary (including science, sustainability and health) and incorporates a specific focus on environmental contaminants stored and transported in aerosols, dusts, ice, soils, sediments and water.

 Our 3-year undergraduate programs are taught predominantly within the Bachelor of Environment and Bachelor of Science.
 Our units and majors also contribute to a range of other programs both within the Faculty of Science and Engineering and in other Faculties of the University.
 These include the Bachelor of Archaeology, Bachelor of Arts, and Bachelor of Marine Science.

 - Spatial Information Science

 Our programs contain significant fieldwork where students apply their knowledge in real environments.
 We are also committed to work-integrated learning, and many of our PACE (Professional and Community Engagement) units work closely with industry partners.